Abraham Iyambo: Death and legacy

-Iyambo had health problems related to high blood pressure for a number of years.
+Iyambo had health problems related to high blood pressure for some years.
 He died from a stroke on his 52nd birthday while on business travel in London, United Kingdom, on 2 February 2013.
-He received a state burial where a 17-gun salute was fired.
+He received a state burial where a 17-gunsalute was fired.
 Iyambo is interred at Windhoek's Gammams Cemetery.

-Abraham Iyambo received a number of awards for his work, among them the Aquaculturist of the Year 2009, awarded by the Aquaculture Association of Southern Africa, the Margarita Lizárraga Medal for 2008/2009, awarded by the Food and Agriculture Organization (FAO), and the Kungsfenan Swedish Seafood Award.
+Abraham Iyambo received several awards for his work, among them the Aquaculturist of the Year 2009, awarded by the Aquaculture Association of Southern Africa, the Margarita Lizárraga Medal for 2008/2009, awarded by the Food and Agriculture Organization (FAO), and the Kungsfenan Swedish Seafood Award.

-In Namibia he was known for being a workaholic and a highly effective government minister, independent of what his current portfolio was.
-His time at the Ministry of Fisheries and Marine Resources earned him the nickname "Dr Fish" in honourable recognition of his many achievements.
+In Namibia, he was known for being a workaholic and a highly effective government minister, independent of what his current portfolio was.
+His time at the Ministry of Fisheries and Marine Resources earned him the nickname "Dr. Fish" in honourable recognition of his many achievements.
 During his tenure at the Ministry of Education, Iyambo implemented free primary education, a right enshrined in Namibia's constitution since 1990.
 He also introduced pre-primary education at state schools.
 His request to "deliver, deliver, and deliver" became a popular slogan for educators and learners alike.
 One year after his death government renamed Oshikunde Senior Secondary School in the Ohangwena Region into Dr Abraham Iyambo Senior Secondary School.
+He is also named after a primary school in Windhoek's Moses Garoeb Constituency, Dr Abraham Iyambo Primary School.